jn89b/rst_ME400/tutorial_1/tutorial_1.md

 - Submit a screenshot of your QGroundControl flight after you have conducted the acrobatic flight mode.

 ## 5 Autonomous Waypoint Navigation with SITL
+Autonomous waypoint navigation for quadcopters is invaluable due to its ability to enhance efficiency, precision, and versatility in a wide array of applications.
+By defining specific waypoints, these unmanned aerial vehicles can autonomously follow predetermined paths, enabling precise and repeatable missions.
+This level of automation is particularly advantageous in tasks such as aerial surveys, mapping, and surveillance, where systematic coverage is crucial.
+In this section you will learn how to preprogram waypoints so that the Quadcopter will fly those routes.
+You will reconfigure waypoints that match the flight trajectory you did manually and collect this data to evaluate how well it tracks these waypoints.

+### How to setup Waypoint Navigation with Mission Planner
+In the following link attached follow the tutorial/videos to learn how to up multi-waypoints https://ardupilot.org/copter/docs/common-planning-a-mission-with-waypoints-and-events.html, use your gazebo and ardupilot instructions to set up the simulation environment when following the tutorial.

+### Activity V.1
+- Set up waypoints that match the trajectory you flew manually
+-  From the starting position fly foward for 15 meters then fly back to the start
+  - Fly 15m to the right then fly back to the start
+  - Fly 15m to the left then fly back to the start
+  - Fly 15m backwards then fly back to the start
+  - Increase altitude by 10 meters
+- Take a screenshoyour waypoints that you have programmed in addition take a screenshot of your quadcopter conducting the waypoint navigation
+- Save the flight log of flight test
+- Qualatatively, how well did the quadcopter follow these waypoints?